-PHIL: So it was during those years while you were speaking for Talbot that you met your wife.
+PHIL: So, it was during those years, while you were speaking for Talbot, that you met your wife?
 Is that right?

 JOHN: Actually, I met Patricia before I worked for Talbot.
 I met Patricia when I was still a seminary student.
 We were married at the end of my second year in seminary.
-I...I remember taking Patricia to my football games because I wanted her to see me play.
+I remember taking Patricia to my football games because I wanted her to see me play.
 I wanted to take her to the games.
-I thought if there’s no other way to win this girl, you know, I’ll wow her on the football field.
-And thought I could get her there.
+I thought, “If there’s no other way to win this girl, you know, I’ll wow her on the football field,” and thought I could get her there.

-JOHN: Precious guy and great family.
+JOHN: A precious guy and a great family.

-PHIL: So tell us how you came together.
-It’s an interesting story there, I know.
+PHIL: So, tell us how you came together.
+It’s an interesting story there I know.

-JOHN: Yeah, you know I never had a sandwich like she would give me.
-She'd make me a sandwich and it was just...it was one of these Dagwood things, you know, and I was always hungry when I was playing ball and things.
+JOHN: Yeah.
+Well, you know, I never had a sandwich like she would give me.
+She would make me a sandwich, and it was just one of these Dagwood things.
+You know?
+And I was always hungry when I was playing ball and things.

-JOHN: That was her.
-So anyway, she, however, at the time was engaged to another guy.
-And they were preparing to get married.
-So I just didn’t do anything.
-Well then it was time for her to get married, she had the wedding invitations addressed in the trunk of the car but she couldn’t bring herself to mail them.
-Well this is pretty strange.
-And everybody is saying, “You’ve got to mail those things, you know, the wedding’s coming and you’ve got to send...”
-She couldn’t bring herself to do it...to mail them.
-And I wasn’t really a factor.
-It was God, just restrained that whole thing.
-And she gave them...she pitched the wedding invitations, gave the guy his ring back.
+So, anyway, she, however, at the time, was engaged to another guy, and they were preparing to get married.
+So, I just didn’t do anything.
+Well, then it was time for her to get married.
+She had the wedding invitations addressed in the trunk of the car, but she couldn’t bring herself to mail them.
+Well, this is pretty strange.
+And everybody’s saying, “You’ve got to mail those things.
+You know?
+The wedding’s coming, and you’ve got to send – she couldn’t bring herself to do it, to mail them.
+And I wasn’t really a factor; it was God just restrained that whole thing.
+And she gave the – she pitched the wedding invitations, gave the guy his ring back.

-PHIL: So when you were doing itinerant ministry for Talbot Seminary, you were practically newlyweds.
+PHIL: So, when you were doing itinerant ministry for Talbot Seminary, you were practically newlyweds.